ksharonin/feds-benchmarking/paper.md

 # Research Applications: 2018-2021 United States FEDS Perimeter Archive VS. NIFC InterAgencyFirePerimeterHistory All Years View

 To demonstrate the potential research application of FEDS-PEC, the notebook ``US_2018_TO_2021_ANALYSIS_RUN.ipynb`` was run to produce CSV output files, each of which was consolidated into the result Table 1.
-This notebook compares FEDS large fire archives API dataset [Link/number to citation] against the NIFC InterAgencyFirePerimeterHistory All Years View dataset (@signell_veda_2023) from January 2018 to December 2021 inclusive.
+This notebook compares FEDS large fire archives API dataset (@signell_veda_2023 )against the [NIFC InterAgencyFirePerimeterHistory All Years View dataset] (https://data-nifc.opendata.arcgis.com/maps/interagencyfireperimeterhistory-all-years-view). from January 2018 to December 2021 inclusive.
 The notebook was run on multiple time intervals which compose the 2018 to 2021 range due to the FEDS API limited to 9000 outputs per run.
 The notebook performs the standard FEDS-PEC procedure: for each FEDS-PEC match via temporal and geographical matching, a pair is formed.
 For every pair, FEDS-PEC calculates the ratio, accuracy, precision, recall, IOU, F1, and Symmetric Ratio.

 | Absolute Day Difference | Number of FEDS/Reference Pairs | Median Ratio | Median Accuracy | Median Precision | Median Recall | Median IOU | Median F1 | Median Symmetric Ratio (FEDS - Reference) |
 |-------------------------|--------------------------------|--------------|------------------|-------------------|--------------|------------|-----------|--------------------------------------------|